Aesop Resurrection Aromatique Hand Wash

 Hand wash is a common household product found in any Australian home.
 Even if you’re not one to buy “cosmetics”, you’re more than likely buying hand wash for the house.
 The Resurrection Aromatique Hand Wash has been marketed for “hard-wearing hands” and includes many antiseptic qualities derived from Mandarin and Orange oils used to combat this condition.
-These oils can be quite abrasive on delicate skin.
+These oils are astringent in nature, however fantastic for their vitamin C profile.

 Aesop is a relatively new brand in the market, however have made waves in the luxury skincare market due to their impeccably minimal designs, and carefully formulated signature scents.
 The brand is for the design conscious, and certainly not targeting those who prioritise organic or natural skincare regimes.
-Consumer experience is carefully curated through one of Aesop’s signature stores, renowned department stores, or high-end independent boutiques.
+Consumer experience is carefully curated through one of Aesop’s signature stores - as well as feature in renowned department stores or high-end independent boutiques.

 Luxury formulations coupled with meticulous design are what Aesop’s was built upon.
 Their objective has been to use the finest quality ingredients, from plant-based to laboratory made, to ensure standout efficacy.
 This is done through their extensive and independent approach to product research and development, where in-house chemical scientists conceptualise product ideas, research blends and create prototypes.

 Through Aesop’s FAQs, there is a level of transparency in regard to their organic and natural status.
 They state that they don’t associate products within these categories due to their formulations combining high quality botanical, however also synthetic ingredients.
 Aesop also recognise the source of where their products can also be derived from using non-organic techniques, stating how they are “practical about how realistic it would be for [them] to use only organic ingredients”.